Jackjun724/PhysxPUBG/README.md

 ## Cooperation
 We are a professional software development company, involved in web development, security fields, desktop/mobile applications, and machine learning/LLM applications.
-If you need, please contact us via email (Do not disturb with illegal business) <jackjun0724@gmail.com>.
+If you need, please contact us via email (Do not contact us for inquiries about illegal industries)

+<jackjun0724@gmail.com>.